vertelab/odoodbmigration/README.md

   * product.pricelist.item

 ### Step 1: Configuration
+The code to migrate the objects are in the migrate_objects/ directory. \

 In each script file you need to change the IP, database name, and credentials of the source and target. \

 TODO: create centralized configuration file